NebulousLabs/Sia/doc/api/Wallet.md

 #### /wallet/addresses [GET]

 fetches the list of addresses from the wallet.
-If the wallet has not been created or unlocked, no addresses will be returned.
-After the wallet is unlocked, this call will continue to return its addresses even after the wallet is locked again.

 ###### JSON Response
 ```javascript